 Learning and teaching

 Most modules combine lectures with practicals, workshops or seminars, depending on the subject.
 These are enhanced with skill-focused classes, field trips and small group academic tutorials.
 You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials, laboratories and out in the field.
-Our School building is in the centre of the campus and provides an ideal working environment, and offers quiet study and coffee areas when you are not in class.
+Our School is located in the centre of the campus and provides an ideal working environment, offering quiet study and coffee areas when you are not in class.

 We offer research-led teaching across the breadth of our environment and natural science disciplines, from specialists in their field.
 As Leeds is a research-intensive Russell Group University, you’ll be studying amongst staff who are at the cutting edge of research worldwide, and who will incorporate this expertise into their teaching.

 You’ll have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
 You’ll have fortnightly academic tutorials with your tutor throughout your first two years, in your tutor group (of typically 5 students), as well as one-to-one meetings twice per semester.
 In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.
 You'll also receive support from fellow students through our peer mentoring scheme.